Potty training children can be a very stressful task for parents.

 Familiarize her with how the commode and flush works, and how it is used.

 It will surely fascinate your little girl.
 If the sound of flushing startles her at first, slow down the process a bit.

-Let her know that soon she will have to use it too, and it will be the first step for her in doing big girl stuff.
+Let her know that soon she will have to use it too, and it will be the first step for her to do big girl stuff.